 If you can throw more light on this family and its history please contact me, and I will pass the information on to Peter.

-There is a Pt Wilfred Warburton, 31674, South Lancashire Regiment, died 31 October 1916, buried at Wimereux Communal Cemetery, and on the WWI list on Bollington War Memorial, but we know nothing more about him.
-Wimereux was the headquarters of the Queen Mary’s Army Auxilliary Corps during the First World War together with their hospital facilities so it is probable that Wilfred Warburton was injured at the front and taken to Wimereux where he subsequently died of his injuries and was buried in the local cemetery.
+Pte.
+Wilfred Warburton, 31674, enlisted on 6th November 1914 with the 8th Bn South Lancashire Regiment, he died on 31st October 1916 of injuries sustained, and was buried at Wimereux Communal Cemetery.
+He is on the WWI list on Bollington War Memorial.
+Wimereux was the headquarters of the Queen Mary’s Army Auxiliary Corps during the First World War together with their hospital facilities so it is probable that Wilfred Warburton was injured at the front and taken to Wimereux where he subsequently died of his injuries and was buried in the local cemetery.